 Information Gathering.
 One of the first things to try to accomplish is getting the details of the affair.
 What kind was it (physical, emotional, etc)?
 How long has it been going on?
 Who is the other person?
 Where?
 What?
 Why?
 How?
 Basically, anything and everything you feel you need or want to know about the affair.
 (Note: You may want to wait for this step until you have gotten over the initial shockwave and have a decent handle on your emotions.)

 As we all know, getting to the truth is typically much easier said than done but I won’t get into that in this post as we’ve addressed that several times previously.
 Suffice it to say, that lies, stonewalling, gaslighting and denial will stand in your way of the truth.

-Document anything that you see, hear, dates, phone calls, phone logs, times the cheater is away that is not normal etc..
-It will help later when you attempt to separate the reality of the situation and what the cheater is telling you.
+Document anything that you see or hear…dates, phone calls, phone logs, times the cheater is away that is not normal etc..
+It will help later when you attempt to separate the reality of the situation from what the cheater is telling you.
 It will also give you concrete evidence that you are not crazy.